Y-Files: Case no. 001 The Mystery of the Cell Phone Apps Murders.

 Dexter looked at Jean and they went to the other side of the room where two couches and a television monitor was there to keep them entertained.
 But Dexter was not interested in being entertained.
 Jean made him and her a cup of coffee and they both sat together.
 This would be a very long night to just sit and wait while the MIT student started the countdown to his sleep study, with full head gear wired up to the computer and the professor seemingly engaged in casual reading.
 Dexter had to keep an eye on him, just to make sure he was not up to anything.

 The students were working on their apps at the university, as usual, and nobody really knew who might still have a chance at a grand prize for their apps.
 The Number 1 app in line for consideration was called: The Forecaster app .
 It was designed to get sat data from NOAA and temperature flux readings from them and it also connected with HAARP to coordinate future efforts to control storms that would grow into Cat 7 or greater based on algorithms from MIT and NASA.
 Ryan Gregory and Mat Lester were both working together on that app.
 The Number 2 app in line for consideration was called: The Water Finder app .
 Mike Hilton and Kevin Tyler were very enthusiastic about this app.
 The Water Finder app was designed to help find water in dry areas of the planet by using magnetic resonance and moisture detection sensors to find water as deep as 5 miles under the earth.
 If this app was finished and made available there would be a high demand for it in arid areas where decade long periods of no rain resulted in the efforts of scientists who effectively changed the direction and course of the rain belts that usually would provide monsoon rains in areas like Ethiopia and places similarly located where the rains had stopped and millions of people were literally dying of thirst.

 to be continued.

-Image Credit » A pen pic by Anthony Davis, who write this silly post.
+Image Credit » pen image by Anthony Davis, original work by the author.